Tesla's big battery races to keep South Australia's lights on

 South Australia hopes the Tesla battery will forestall further blackouts, but Australia’s Treasurer Scott Morrison says it is just a “Hollywood solution” that is not solving the bigger problem of how to supply power when the wind isn’t blowing.

-“The batteries are on track to be operational by December 1,” South Australia Energy Minister Tom Koutsantonis told Reuters.

-Analysts have estimated the battery should cost around $750 to $950 per kilowatt, or up to $95 million.
+Analysts have estimated the battery, which will be tied to a wind farm run by France’s Neoen, should cost around $750 to $950 per kilowatt, or up to $95 million.
 Musk said in July the cost to Tesla would be “$50 million or more” if it failed to deliver the project on time.

 The Australian Energy Market Operator has warned the country faces a very tight power market this summer, following the closure of one Australia’s biggest coal-fired power stations in the neighbouring state of Victoria.